Gundolf68/tstdb/README.md

 typedef struct sNode Node;
 struct sNode { char splitchar; char flag; Node *high; Node *low; Node *equal; };
 ```
 On a 64-bit system, each node has a size of 32 bytes.
 As we will see, this size can be easily halved.
 Also, in many cases, memory is allocated individually for each node during insertion, which is very inefficient.
-The solution to both problems is to use an array-based tree where the low/equal/high members represent array indices:
+The solution to both problems is to use an array-based tree where the low/equal/high structure members represent array indices:
 ```C
 typedef struct { char splitchar; char flag; uint32_t high; uint32_t low; uint32_t equal; } Node;
 ```
-Now we have a node size of 16 bytes and can allocate memory for the array of nodes in advance.
-With an uint32_t array index we can create a TST with max.
-2^32 nodes = 64GB (which is a lot of memory - at least in 2021).

-Ternary Search Trees are very space efficient.
+This reduces the node size to 16 bytes and we can allocate memory for the array of nodes in advance.
+With a uint32_t as index, 2^32 nodes can be addressed, which is a lot of memory (64GB), since search trees are very space efficient.
 A German dictionary with 356008 words and an average word length of 12 bytes requires 780954 nodes = 2.2 nodes per word (and German words can be very long: "Telekommunikationsüberwachungsverordnung".
-Because of the shared prefixes, if you add the plural "Telekommunikationsüberwachungsverordnung**en**" the words consumes only 2 new nodes).
+Because of the shared prefixes, if you add the plural "Telekommunikationsüberwachungsverordnung**en**" the word consumes only 2 new nodes).

 ### Basic usage
 ```Lua